project-chip/connectedhomeip/examples/ota-requestor-app/mbed/README.md

 -   _Solid On_ &mdash; The device is fully provisioned and has full network and service connectivity.

-**Lighting LED** simulates the light bulb and shows the state of the lighting.
-The following states are possible:

--   _Solid On_ &mdash; The light bulb is on.

--   _Off_ &mdash; The light bulb is off.

--   _PWM_ &mdash; The light bulb is dimmed according to PWM.

 **Button 0** can be used for the following purposes:

 -   _Pressed for 6 s_ &mdash; Initiates the factory reset of the device.